RedHatProductSecurity/osidb-bindings/DEVELOP.md

     * create a new branch
     * increment the patch part of the version in all necessary places (eg. x.x.1 -> x.x.2)
     * commit and push the changes
-    * open merge request creation in browser
+    * open pull request creation in browser

-4) Confirm MR creation opened by the relase script
+4) Confirm PR creation opened by the relase script

 5) Confirm CI passes

-6) Merge MR
+6) Merge PR

 7) Tag new release in git - this will trigger the build and upload to PyPI
     ```